HomoErectusDecimusMeridius/dailyRoutine/README.md

-# Rainbow
+# Routine
-I wish to write a poem about a rainbow here
+I live in this routine